 A non-resident individual will generally be taxed on income which is from, or deemed to be from, a South African source.
 This taxation may, however, be curtailed by the relevant DTA between South Africa and their country of residence.

-South Africans living abroad can turn their pension fund into cash and transfer the funds to their new home before or after the normal retirement age of 55.
+South Africans living abroad can turn their retirement annuity into cash and transfer the funds to their new home before or after the normal retirement age of 55.
 The amount available will depend on various factors such as fund rules, type of fund and previous withdrawals.
 These pension withdrawals should be managed in the most tax efficient manner by making use of the provisions contained in the DTA.

 However, most South African emigrants are not aware of the possible benefits of a DTA.